-This icon indicates an error in the transmission..
+This icon indicates an error in the transmission.
 Attempt to reset the transmission by turning off the vehicle.
 After two minutes, restart the engine and see if the same icon appears in the display.
 Please contact your nearest Authorized dealership if the condition persists.

-Controls for Vehicles with an Eaton Automated or a PACCAR Transmission
+Controls for Vehicles with an Eaton Automated or a PACCAR Transmission page 64 and Peterbilt Digital Display on page 62.

-This vehicle may be equipped with either an Eaton Automated or a PACCAR page 65 and Peterbilt Digital Display on page 63.
+This vehicle may be equipped with either an Eaton Automated or a PACCAR Transmission.

-Transmission.
 The Automated or PACCAR Transmission controls are located on the right hand side of the steering column.